Use this service to:

 - your tax credit claim details

-- information held on your credit file (such as loans, credit cards or mortgages)
+- information held on your credit record if you have one (such as loans, credit cards or mortgages)

 Signing in will also activate your personal tax account - you can use this to check and manage your HMRC records.